whyscream/django-windowsauthtoken/README.md

 # Windows Authentication Token handling for Django

 When IIS on Windows is used as a webserver frontend for Django, authentication can be handled by the webserver using Windows Authentication.
 Microsoft recommends using the HttpPlatformHandler method to integrate Python webapps with IIS.
-Unlike when using the older and unmaintained `wfastcgi`, the HttpPlatformHandler doesn't set the `REMOTE_USER` variable after authentication.
-Instead, the authenticated user's token is available as a header named `X-IIS-WindowsAuthToken`.
+Unlike the FastCGI handler which requires the old and unmaintained `wfastcgi` Python dependency, the HttpPlatformHandler doesn't set the `REMOTE_USER` variable after authentication.
+Instead, the authenticated user receives a Windows Authentication Token, which is available as a header named `X-IIS-WindowsAuthToken`.

-This package provides a Django middleware that extracts the token from the header, requests the actual username from Windows, and sets the `REMOTE_USER` variable accordingly.
+This package provides a Django middleware that extracts this token from the request, retrieves the actual username from Windows, and sets the `REMOTE_USER` variable accordingly.
 This allows you to use Django's built-in authentication mechanisms seamlessly.

 ## Installation